Do You Remember?

 Do you remember how we woke,

-In the grey, embryonic light?
+In the grey,

-How we dressed, hopeful,
+How we dressed, together

-Together for another day?
+For another day?